cmclellen/cmclellen.github.io/resume.markdown

       - name: DEFS (Department of Fire and Emergency Services)
         type: Tracking GPS coordinates of personal & vehicles
         characteristics:
-        - Setup and configured Azure API Management, and built out Azure DevOps CI/CD pipelines to deploy APIs to it using APIOps.
+        - Setup and configured Azure API Management via APIOps.
+Built out the Azure DevOps CI/CD pipelines to deploy APIs, policies, etc. to APIM.
         - Built Function Apps and Data Factory pipelines to process high volumes of GPS coordinate data streaming in via Azure Event Hub.
         - Due to the accuracy of the data being life-critical, quality was imperative, so code-coverage and quality tests were non-negotiable.